-- If you completed the SET (M) application form online, you must bring the confirmation that you have paid the UK Border Agency.
+- If you completed the SET (M) application form online, you must bring the confirmation that you have paid the UK Visas and Immigration.

 - If you completed the SET (M) application form by hand you must complete your credit or debit card details on the form, or bring a cheque or postal order.

 - The settlement checking service fee must be paid to Manchester City Council separately from the application fee.

 What service will the Manchester City Council officers provide?